 Fraud and misrepresentation do not always require the actual making of a false statement.
 It can sometimes occur by failing to make a statement when obligated to do so.

 Silence can be fraud.
-For example, if the law imposes upon someone a duty to disclose a known defect (such as in a residential real estate contract) and someone intentionally remains silent, that silence is fraud as well.
+For example, if the law imposes upon someone a duty to disclose a known defect and someone intentionally remains silent, that silence is fraud as well.

 What is Negligent Misrepresentation?